 - The opportunity to make use of London’s amazing resources, with visits to Shakespeare’s Globe Theatre, the Victoria and Albert Museum, Tate Britain, the Museum of London, the National Maritime Museum and many more

-- The chance to study Children’s Literature at every level of the degree
+- The option to study Children’s Literature at every level of your degree

 - Employability opportunities, including work placements with a local literary festival, Bookclubs in Schools, and Fincham Press

 This course is for you if you’re interested in children’s literature, crime fiction, Shakespeare, literature and film, stand-up comedy, or Victorian novels.

 You’ll gain a solid understanding of English literature, with specialised knowledge in particular areas, and develop important skills in reading, writing and independent research.

 You’ll be taught by academics who are passionate about what they teach and invested in your success.

 You’ll study modules that are a stimulating mix of tradition and innovation, giving you the opportunity to study everything from the Laughing Victorians to Crime Fiction.
 Core modules you can choose from include Subversive Children's Literature, The Romantics and Early Modern Literature.
 You'll also get an impressive selection of optional modules, so you can follow your passion or develop a new one.
 You can choose from Utopia and Dystopia, Literature and Cinema or the unique module, Literature and Protest, where you will look at the 2011 London riots and theories of crowd psychology.